MHCommunity/mousehunt-improved/CONTRIBUTING.md

 _For Chrome or Firefox, after making changes, you can reload the extension by clicking the reload button on the extension card._

 - `dist/chrome.zip` and `dist/firefox.zip` are the zip files for the Chrome and Firefox extensions respectively.
-These can be uploaded to the Chrome Web Store and Firefox Add-ons site to publish the extension, so you probably don't need to worry about these.
+These can be uploaded to the Chrome Web Store and Firefox Add-ons site to publish the extension, so you probably don't need to worry about these. `dist/archive.zip` contains the non-minified code for uploading to the Firefox Add-ons site.